hgeaydem/openshift-virt-labs/docs/workshop/content/storage-setup.md

 I0721 02:05:02.280128       1 importer.go:160] Import complete
 ~~~

-If you're quick, you can view the structure of the importer pod in another window to get some of the configuration it's using:
+While you wait you can view the structure of the importer pod to see some of the configuration it's using:

 ~~~bash
 $ oc describe pod $(oc get pods | awk '/importer/ {print $1;}')